Lois Larie Ryder

 Lois and Pete played bridge in their younger years and she enjoyed playing family card games of Pinochle and Gin Rummy, and Yahtzee and Dominoes with the grandkids.

 A vigil and rosary will be held at St. Mark's Church in Boise on Tuesday, September 2, 2014, at 7 p.m.
 Mass of Christian Burial will be on Wednesday, September 3 at 11 a.m. at St. Mark's followed by a luncheon.
 Burial will be at Terrace Lawn Memorial Gardens at 2 p.m.
+Services are under the direction of Cloverdale Funeral Home.
 In lieu of flowers, donations may be made to the St. Mark's Council of Catholic Women, 7960 W. Northview, Boise, ID 83704.

 The family would like to thank the nurses, staff and volunteers at Heart 'n Home Hospice for their excellent care and assistance and also staff from Homewatch Caregivers who spent time with Mom.